-Such conservative thinking on why gay marriages should be legalized has not only forced same-sex couples to keep their relationships hidden from the world but also forced many to hide their sexual orientation.
+Such conservative thinking on why gay marriages should not be legalized has not only forced same-sex couples to keep their relationships hidden from the world but also forced many to hide their sexual orientation.

 However, after the Supreme Court’s ruling to legalize gay marriage, the main thing the LGBT community and gay marriage supporters were fighting for became a reality.

 Gay couples now have equal dignity in the eyes of the law!
 Couples that have been waiting for years or even decades to marry are finally able to tie the knot while knowing that their marriage is legally recognized nationwide.